When is Star Trek: Picard released?

 Followers of Star Trek: The Subsequent Era take coronary heart!
-Patrick Stewart is returning to the Star Trek universe after practically twenty years on shore depart, along with his iconic Captain Picard set to star in a brand new spin-off sequence that may think about his later years.
+Patrick Stewart is returning to the Star Trek universe after almost twenty years on shore go away, together with his iconic Captain Picard set to star in a brand new spin-off collection that may think about his later years.

-Right here’s what we all know concerning the sequence that has been formally confirmed as Star Trek: Picard…
+Right here’s what we all know in regards to the collection that has been formally confirmed as Star Trek: Picard…

-- What Patrick Stewart’s new Star Trek sequence ought to (or might) be about
+- What Patrick Stewart’s new Star Trek collection ought to (or may) be about

 - The philosophy of Star Trek: how a sci-fi present tackled the hardest questions within the universe